amirakul/SQL-Challenge/README.md

 This is what I found:
 ![image2](Histogram_of_Salary.png)

+This chart demonstarates how average salary is skewed to the right, which means that the average salary is less than the median salary.

 Also, I wanted to visualize average salary by title in a bar chart:

 ![image3](Bar_Chart.png)